-For its almond, asparagus, and cherry crops, Del Bosque Farms has implemented no-till farming practices, which increase water retention, soil organic matter, and fertility.
+For its almond, asparagus and cherry crops, Del Bosque Farms has implemented no-till farming practices, which increase water retention, soil organic matter and fertility.
 Not having to till some crops has also cut back on Del Bosque Farms’ use of diesel fuel.
 “Ecologically, we are doing better for our soil and air quality by going no-till,” said Del Bosque.
 “It has been very successful because it has been more efficient, and we have produced higher yields.
 We use less water, less chemicals as well as less tillage.”

 Once Del Bosque shifted to buried drip irrigation, he couldn’t tell exactly where the drip irrigation was located.
 According to Del Bosque, that inhibited him from tilling in a precise fashion.
 To overcome that problem, he switched to GPS-guided tractors in the early 2000s.
 “The first systems cost over $40,000 a tractor.
 As time went along, they became a little cheaper, and we absolutely had to have it with the buried drip irrigation,” said Del Bosque.

 The lack of an adequate and reliable water supply is an ongoing obstacle.
-Del Bosque pointed to regulatory matters disrupting the supply of water to his farm and the drought has severely imperiling his operation.
+Del Bosque pointed to regulatory matters disrupting the supply of water to his farm and the drought as severely imperiling his operation.
 He said, “The only way I am going to be in business next year is if we have an extremely wet year or our agencies are able to capture and get water to us.
 If they don’t capture that water for us, we are out of business.”

 Comparing his cantaloupe operation today to the mid-1980s, Del Bosque reported that crop production has jumped 35 percent while water usage has dipped 30 percent.
-“We have been able to adapt to dealing with less water and less reliable water.
+“We have been able to adapt to less water and less reliable water.
 We have learned to grow these crops with fewer inputs and also, I think, with environmentally better systems,” said Del Bosque.
 Del Bosque measures the water in the soil with neutron probes.
 Currently, there is at least one neutron probe per field.
 In terms of pest control, Del Bosque continued, “We have learned that we can have better control using biological systems of pest control.”

 Del Bosque believes technology can be a farmer’s friend.
 “You have to be very open-minded about technology and actually make the effort to learn more about new methods.
 I am always open to that.
 I was never fixed in my ways,” he says.
 Del Bosque is not only referring to technology on the field, but social media platforms like Facebook and Twitter that spread the message about the farm’s product and sustainability initiatives.
-He said, “We have to put a face for agricultural out there, so that the public can see that we are people.
+He said, “We have to put a face to agriculture out there, so that the public can see that we are people.
 We are family farmers.
 We are not faceless corporations.
 We are people running a business who have employees that we care about.
-We are out in field in the heat and the dust everyday caring for crops.
-We are not destroying the environment.
+We are out in the field in the heat and dust everyday caring for crops.
+We are not destroying the environment.”